galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

   - FAIR data are as open as possible, and as closed as necessary.
   - The main objective of FAIR data is to increase data reuse by researchers.
 tags:
-  - FAIR-by-Design Learning Materials
+  - 'FAIR-by-Design Learning Materials'
-  - FAIR Learning Objects
+  - "FAIR Learning Objects"
   - FAIR
   - Metadata
   - Learning objectives